 The Dempster Highway is an incredible adventure for those who are willing and looking for adventure beyond the regularly trodden path of Alaska goers.
 We drove the road back in 2019 and had so much fun exploring places that few other tourists had ventured to before.
 People have been living in this region of the world for thousands of years, but the road has only been accessible to the general public since 2017.

-The Dempster Highway has grown in popularity the last few years.
+The highway has grown in popularity the last few years.
 Since the last bit of road was completed in November 2017 and it became possible to drive to the Arctic Ocean directly, loads of people (including ourselves) have visited.
 We drove the road in 2019 (the second year you could reach the Arctic Ocean) and we could sense the strain it was putting on the locals.
 These are a people who are used to a quiet way of life and are not accustomed to droves of tourists filling up their town.

 While everyone was kind and friendly, there were certainly moments when you could tell the locals (specifically in Tuktoyuktuk) didn't want us there.
 They've since made a campground to funnel the tourists to certain places so they aren't just parking, camping, and partying all over the place.
 When we visited Tuktoyuktuk, we witnessed tourists from all over the world partying, drinking, screaming, and blasting music still at 1:00 am.
 It may have gone on later, but we didn't stay longer to witness it because we felt like our presence was adding to the chaos that was thrust upon the locals without a choice.